marcomatteo/steel_segmentation/README.md

 pip install -e steel_segmentation
 ```

-The library is based on `nbdev`, a powerful tool that builds a python package from Juptyer Notebooks, from the `nbs` folder.
+The library is based on `nbdev`, a powerful tool that builds a python package from Juptyer Notebooks, from the `dev_nbs` folder.
 Check the [here](https://nbdev.fast.ai/) the `nbdev` documentation.

 With these commands you can create the library and the relative documentation: